Vegan Biscoff Ice Cream (no-churn)

 How to make no-churn vegan ice cream

-First, we need to mix the Biscoff spread and condensed milk in a bowl.
-This helps break down the Biscoff spread which can be quite thick!
+First, we need to mix together the Biscoff spread and condensed milk in a bowl.
+This helps break down the thick Biscoff spread.
+If you’re having trouble mixing it, you can warm up the mixture in the microwave or stove-top (as long as you let it cool before the next step).

-Then add your Biscoff mixture and just whisk the mixture together.
+Then add your Biscoff mixture and whisk the mixture together.
 The mixture may deflate a little which is fine.
-But you should end up with a fluffy delicious biscoff concoction.
+Eventually, you’ll have a delicious Biscoff mixture with the texture of mousse.

 If you’d like to add any biscoff cookies or chocolate chips, I’d recommend folding them into the ice cream mixture at this stage.